Community pharmacies in Surrey Heartlands

 • Disposal of unwanted medicines.
 If you have any medicines that you no longer use, you can take them to your local pharmacy for safe disposal.

-• Other services. that may be available at your local pharmacy:
+• Other services that may be available at your local pharmacy:

-• emergency contraception
+• emergency and oral contraception

 • asthma inhaler use and advice